In case our site wasn't as straight forward as we thought.

 Keep an eye out for special tournament criteria.

 Most tournaments have a specific theme or special instructions.
 Some tournaments may even have a secret message that pays off big for those that decode it.
 You never know, so pay close attention.

 There are lots of ways to get traction too, so start designing and have fun!
 If you have any questions, feel free to reach out.
 We love hearing from you.

 The quickest way to spread the word is to click the Share Iconshare, which can be found anywhere your design is displayed, and posting it directly to your social platforms.

-During a tournament, you can find the share icon on the Voting screen and on the"My Designs" page of your account.
+During a tournament, you can find the share icon on the Voting screen and on the "Dashboard" page of your account.

 Pro tip: Tell your audience about the FOMO Button fomo button so they can pump up your like count.
 Every FOMO Shop purchase equals 3 additional likes!